bjatkin/manta/README.md

 - `docs/token_list.md` — the token kinds the lexer should emit.

 These documents were used to author the example programs in `examples/` and should be considered the source-of-truth while the language evolves.

-## Next steps & roadmap

-- Implement lexer and unit tests for tokenization.
-- Implement parser using the EBNF grammar and add AST unit tests.
-- Design a simple IR and a minimal codegen or interpreter for fast iteration.
-- Add a `manta` CLI that can `build`, `run`, and `test` example programs.

 ## Command-line interface